 One study suggests that it would take 16 servings of spinach to get the same amount of absorbable calcium as an 8 ounce glass of milk.
 (5b) That would be 33 cups of baby spinach or around 5-6 cups of cooked spinach.
 There are a few vegetables listed in this paper that have higher levels of bioavailable calcium, but it’s important to note that all of the vegetables tested required multiple servings to achieve the same amount of usable calcium as one single serving of milk, cheese, or yogurt.
 This suggests that trying to meet your daily calcium needs from plant foods alone (rather than dairy products or bone-in fish) might not be a great strategy.

-Vegetarians eat a similar amount of iron to omnivores, but as with calcium, the bioavailability of the iron in plant foods is much lower than in animal foods.
+Why would this be?
+As with calcium, the bioavailability of the iron in plant foods is much lower than in animal foods.
 Plant-based forms of iron are also inhibited by other commonly consumed substances, such as coffee, tea, dairy products, supplemental fiber, and supplemental calcium.
-This explains why vegetarians and vegans have lower iron stores than omnivores, and why vegetarian diets have been shown to reduce non-heme iron absorption by 70% and total iron absorption by 85%.
-(6, 7)
+This explains why vegetarian diets have been shown to reduce non-heme iron absorption by 70% and total iron absorption by 85%.
+(7.5)

 Overt zinc deficiency is not often seen in Western vegetarians, but their intake often falls below recommendations.
 This is another case where bioavailability is important; many plant foods that contain zinc also contain phytate, which inhibits zinc absorption.
 Vegetarian diets tend to reduce zinc absorption by about 35% compared with omniovorous diet.
 (8) Thus, even when the diet meets or exceeds the RDA for zinc, deficiency may still occur.
 One study suggested that vegetarians may require up to 50% more zinc than omnivores for this reason.
 (9)